 The Special Prize was awarded to Vinz.

-Article signed by Sébastien GIRAUD for the newspaper La Montagne, Puy-de-Dôme, April 20, 2014.
+Article signed by Sébastien GIRAUD for the french newspaper La Montagne, Puy-de-Dôme, April 20, 2014.

 Photo Stories Festivals ////